xoolive/dotfiles/.github/readme.md

 ## Miscellaneous

-- MacOS: use TouchID for sudo
+- Use TouchID for sudo (MacOS)

   ```sh
   # in /etc/pam.d/sudo, after pam_smartcard.so
   auth       sufficient     pam_tid.so
   ```

+- Keyboard layout

-- Keyboard layout: I use a specific French variant of the Dvorak keyboard layout (no, not bépo), and like to use Caps Lock as an extra Ctrl key.
-All described in another repo [xoolive/dvorak-fr](https://github.com/xoolive/dvorak-fr).
+  I use a specific French variant of the Dvorak keyboard layout (no, not bépo), and like to use Caps Lock as an extra Ctrl key.
+All the settings are described in [xoolive/dvorak-fr](https://github.com/xoolive/dvorak-fr).

 ## Setup